2013 Hockey India League

 2013 Hockey India League, known as Hero Hockey India League and abbreviated as HIL 2013 was the first season of the field hockey tournament Hockey India League.
 Tournament was scheduled to start from 5 January to 3 February but was postponed to 14 January to 10 February.

-Rules and regulations
+Rules

 Five teams took part in the tournament and each team played three matches against each team, one at their home venue and one at the venue of the opposition team.
 The third match was played against the other four teams two at home and two away.

 The points in the league phase of the tournament were awarded as follows:

 If at the end of the League two or more teams had the same number of points for any place, these teams would be ranked according to the following order: